jetthoughts/jetthoughts.github.io/content/blog/how-setup-default-values-for-attributes-in-ruby-on-rails-programming/index.md

 end
 ```

-##Option 2: Use `after_initialize` callback
+## Option 2: Use `after_initialize` callback

 There is `after_initialize` callback to help a developer to set default values,
 especially if they are required to do some computation.

-This callback is invoked after the model has been initiated and the developer could access default values before updating it.
+This callback is invoked after initiating the model so the developer can access default values before updating it.

 For example, let's say we want to set a default name for our user in our app: